IRS Provides Instructions on Certification Process for Work Opportunity Tax Credit

 The U.S. Department of Labor (DOL) provides detailed information on the WOTC, including guidance, resources, and forms.

-Your company also might be able to claim other tax credits, in addition to the WOTC.
+Your company also might be able to claim other tax credits besides the WOTC.
 Paychex tax credit services can help you identify and collect funds for which your business qualifies.

 Tags